 Network Ubuntu and Windows 10 at your home and use them side by side.
-Both can comply the standard users needs.
+Both can comply with the standard user’s needs.
 I like to work with Linux and Windows at the same time and maybe you are.
 The popularity of Windows is more than Linux among home users operating systems.
 But nowadays the Linux desktops are also get popularized for end users.
-Specially my favorite Linux Ubuntu Desktop.
+Especially my favourite Linux Ubuntu Desktop.

 For Linux users, who don’t know the Windows 10 installation, read the bellow article, as well as Windows users that have problem with Ubuntu installation on their system.

-To dual boot two operating system, read the install dual boot Linux and Windows article.
+To dual boot two operating systems, read the install dual boot Linux and Windows article.

 Network Ubuntu and Windows 10

 Before sharing files and printer between Windows and Ubuntu, you must configure the IP address and permission on Windows and Ubuntu.